ofasgard/CalzoneBlog/blogs/mimikatz-frida-part-1.md

 ## Step 1: Exploring Lsass

-You can find a wealth of tools and tutorials out there which discuss how mimikatz works and how to dump credentials from the process memory of Lsass.
+You can find a wealth of tools and tutorials out there which discuss how Mimikatz works and how to dump credentials from the process memory of Lsass.
 I wanted to make a start completely blind, though, and see what I could discover with Frida alone.

 To start with, I spun up a Windows 10 VM and launched the latest version of Frida server as Administrator: